iamromulan/cellular-modem-wiki/fibocom/flash_firmware_windows.md

 Step 4.

-> Ensure your firmware is downloaded and extracted from the zip and no spaces are in the path to it/where its saved.
+> Open QFIL.
+Ensure your firmware is downloaded and extracted from the zip and no spaces are in the path to it/where its saved.

-> Open QFIL

 ![](./images/qfil1open.png)